 Here are three ideal days in the park for families:

 To see Yellowstone’s iconic attraction before the day trippers arrive, be at Old Faithful before 9 a.m.
 The geyser erupts every 90 minutes, give or take 10 minutes.
 At the Old Faithful Visitor Education Center, peruse exhibits that show how geology and geothermal forces create geysers and hot springs.
-Check for ranger-led activities and pick up a Junior Ranger booklet ($3) for your kids and for you.
+Check for ranger-led activities and pick up a Junior Ranger booklet (for a fee) for your kids and for you.
 Parents and children can achieve junior ranger status by hiking a trail, attending a ranger-led activity, and completing the brochure’s activities.
 Your reward: knowledge of the park and a Junior Ranger patch.

 Walk the Upper Geyser trail or rent bicycles at the Old Faithful Snow Lodge and pedal to Morning Glory Pool or the Lone Star geyser.

 Instead of following the many day visitors to the Lower Geyser Basin, head in the opposite direction to Yellowstone Lake.
 After lunch at Lake Lodge Cafeteria or Lake Hotel Dining Room, choose your lake adventure at the marina — a scenic one-hour cruise, a guided fishing/sightseeing boat charter, or time in your own rented motor or rowboat.